obmaz/samsung_aircon_connector/README.md

 #### Docker Compose
 Note that it requires docker-compose.yml file.
 Use git clone or copy and paste the file.
+Modify the volume in yml file to match your host directory path

 ```bash
 sudo docker-compose up -d